syyunn/DeepWTO/README.md

 #### Government Measure (or Measure at Issue)

 Government measure is the most __tricky__ part to prepare the data to train.
-  Government measure is usually __descriptive__ and __specific__ to each case therefore it is hard to be generalized across the cases.
-Moreover Government measure is given in a form of __text data__ without strictly enforced formatting style but mainly depends on the preference of each panel body and its included personnel.
+  Government measure is usually __descriptive__ and __case-specific__, therefore it is hard to be generalized across the cases.
+Moreover, Government measure is given in a form of __text data__ without strictly enforced formatting style but mainly depends on the preference of each panel body and its included personnel.
 Therefore, for the first version of the dataset, we just naively parse all